-To ensure that you can successfully deploy USM Anywhere in your Azure subscription and monitor all of your Azure resources, make sure you have the following available in your Azure environment:
+To ensure that you can successfully deploy USM Anywhere in your Microsoft Azure subscription and monitor all of your Azure resources, make sure you have the following available in your Azure environment:

 An Azure account with privileges in the resource group or subscriptions that you want to install the USM Anywhere Sensor